DeMar DeRozan NBA Preview vs. the Heat

-The Chicago Bulls, DeMar DeRozan included, take the court versus the Miami Heat on Thursday at 7:30 PM ET.
+DeMar DeRozan and his Chicago Bulls teammates will match up versus the Miami Heat on Saturday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine DeRozan's stats and trends, helping you make good picks on prop bets.
+In this piece we'll examine DeRozan's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.